Doing Business in Florida as a Foreign LLC

 - Employing independent contractors or getting orders that require acceptance outside the state

 - Controlling or owning other LLCs, partnerships, or corporations based in Florida

 - Conducting a single, isolated transaction completed within 30 days

 If you need help with doing business in Florida as a foreign LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.